standenboy/chat/README.md

 `/exit` --- will safely disconnect the user from the server (ctrl+c does this too)

-`/join` --- will join a specific channel, default is main
+`/join` --- will join a specific channel, default is #main

 # todo
-message history
+message history // done!

 client config file